 All media should email the Vice President of Public Relations.

 - Represents the IFC on any university or student committee as necessary.

-- Keeps the IFC adviser informed of all IFC business and brings business to the President’s Council when necessary and appropriate.
+- Keeps the IFC advisor informed of all IFC business and brings business to the President’s Council when necessary and appropriate.

 - Maintains close contact with all the work of IFC.

-- Oversees the revision and enforcement of all IFC risk management and social policies.
+- Revises and enforces all of IFC Risk Management and social policies.

-- Develops programs to educate fraternity members about challenges facing the Greek community.
+- Develops programs to educate members, both associate and full, about the challenges facing our Greek community.

-- Develops programs aimed at building scholarship, leadership, service and brotherhood among individual fraternity members.
+- Develops programs aimed at building Scholarship, Leadership, Service and Brotherhood among members.

 - Develops new programs to assist chapters and presidents regarding IFC and community values.